Gonna be the Twin-Tail!!: Others

 Erina's maid with an outstanding physical ability despite her job.
 At times, she works part time as a PE teacher for Yōgetsu Private Academy.
 She usually slips marriage registration forms in the boys' test slips with her name on them, or having Soji sign his name on it.
-This is a clear example that she is desperate to get married before reaching 30.
+It is clear that she is desperately looking and marrying someone before reaching 30.